epicMage/shimboot-tips/README.md

 To install tlp, run `sudo apt install tlp tlp-rdw` and then reboot your system.

-You can also use `pm-powersave`, which is included in the `pm-utils` package.
-Run `sudo apt install pm-utils` to install and then run `sudo powersave true` to turn on power saving mode.
-To turn off, run the command again but replace `true` with `false`.

 There is a 100% workaround, per ading2210, who told me that throttling the cpu (via the use of https://github.com/vagnum08/cpupower-gui) is the way to go.
 I haven't tried it, but if the developer says it works, it probably works.
 It obviously has performance implications as well, though.

 ## How do I install applications?